-COUN 464: Internship I: Community and Family Counseling, 3cr
+COUN-464: Internship I: Community and Family Counseling, 3 cr.
 First of two supervised internship courses required for the community and family counseling sequence that focuses on the role of the counselor in a community service program, family guidance clinic, mental health center, hospital, substance abuse treatment program, aging center or court services setting.
 Supervision provided by a site supervisor and a counselor education staff person.
 Requires 300 hours of field-related activities, including participation in an on-campus seminar every other week.
 All courses required for the sequence, including COUN-444 and COUN-454, and approval of the department.

-COUN-466 Independent Study in Guidance and Personnel Work, 3cr
+COUN-466 Independent Study in Guidance and Personnel Work, 3 cr.
 Intensive guided study in selected area of guidance and personnel work.
 Consultation with instructor prior to registration is mandatory.
+Prereq: graduate standing and consent of instructor

-COUN-468 Seminar in Counseling, 3cr
+COUN-468 Seminar in Counseling, 3 cr.
 See the subtitles in electives listing.
-As these subtitles indicate. these courses provide opportunities for detailed analysis of various topics focusing on current trends and/or issues.
+As these subtitles indicate, these courses provide opportunities for detailed analysis of various topics focusing on current trends andtor issues.
 The varied interests of the students are considered in relation to the activities and assignments.
+Prereq: master's degree candidacy in guidance and counseling or consent of instructor.

-COUN-469 Independent Study in Guidance and Personnel Work, 1cr
+COUN-469 Independent Study in Guidance and Personnel Work, 1 cr.
 Intensive guided study in selected areas of guidance and personnel work.
 Consultation with instructor prior to registration is mandatory.
+Prereq: graduate standing and consent of instructor.

-COUN-470 Independent Study in Guidance and Personnel Work, 2cr
+COUN-470 Independent Study in Guidance and Personnel Work, 2 cr.
 (See COUN-469 for description.)

-COUN-471: Internship II: Elementary Counseling, 2cr
+COUN-471: Internship II: Elementary Counseling, 2 cr.
 A continuation of COUN 461 which further involves the intern in the implementation of the role of the school counselor in an elementary school setting.
 Interns will be working under the supervision of a site supervisor and a university staff person.
-The course will require the intern to complete 200 hours of field-related activities and participate in an on-campus seminar every other week.
+The course will require the intern to complete 200 hours of field-related activities and participate in an oncampus seminar every other week.
+Prereq: COUN 461: Internship I: Elementary counseling.

-COUN-472: Internship II: Secondary Counseling, 2cr
+COUN-472: Internship II: Secondary Counseling, 2 cr.
 Second of three supervised internship courses required for the secondary school counseling sequence.
 A continuation of COUN 462 focusing on the implementation of the role of the school counselor in a secondary school setting.
 Interns work under the supervision of a site supervisor and a counselor education staff person.
 The course requires the interns to complete 200 hours of field-related activities and participate in an on-campus seminar every other week.
+Prereq: COUN 462: Internship I: Secondary Education.

-COUN-473: Internship II: Adult Career Development, 3cr

-This is course is a continuation of COUN 463 and further involves the intern in the implementation of the role of the career development counselor in employment and vocational services, colleges and universities and employee assistance settings.
+COUN-473: Internship II: Adult Career Development, 3 cr.
+This course is a continuation of COUN 463 and further involves the intern in the implementation of the role of the career development counselor in employment and vocational services, colleges and universities and employee assistance settings.
 Interns will be working under the supervision of a site supervisor and a counselor education staff person.
 The course requires the interns to complete 300 hours of field related activities, including participation in an on-campus seminar every other week.
+Prereg: COUN 463, Internship I.